-Before fleshing out this argument, though, a few words about the method and structure of the presentation.
+Before fleshing out this argument though, a few words about the method and structure of the article.
 Our analysis here is limited to the United States, but this limitation isn't really a drawback.
 The chief purpose of this analysis is methodological.
 For us, the important question is how we should study capitalist power - and in this respect the United States may offer the best starting point.
 First, although the global importance of U.S. capitalism may have diminished over the past half century, its recent history is still central for understanding the dynamics of contemporary capitalist power.
 And second, to answer the kind of questions that we'll be asking requires detailed data that are not readily available for many other countries.

-With this emphasis in mind, I will begin by setting up our general framework and key concepts.
-I will continue with a step-by-step deconstruction of key power processes in the United States, attempting to assess how close these processes are to their asymptotes.
-And I will conclude with brief observations about what may lie ahead.
+With this emphasis in mind, the paper begins by setting up our general framework and key concepts.
+It continues with a step-by-step deconstruction of key power processes in the United States, attempting to assess how close these processes are to their asymptotes.
+And it concludes with brief observations about what may lie ahead.